OGStudio/tutorial-tool-readme/README.md

 * [Image magick](http://imagemagick.org)

-  tutorial-tool uses image magick to produce still images that describe tutorial steps.
+  tutorial-tool uses Image magick to produce still images that describe tutorial steps.
 Still images are generated from a step's text and background image.